Duke Snider: The Boys of Summer

 In 1950, he hit .321 and led the National League with 199 base hits and 343 total bases, earning his first All-Star Game appearance.
-When his average slipped to .277 in 1951 (a season when the Dodgers lost a 13‑game August lead and finished second to the Giants after Bobby Thomson's "Shot Heard 'Round the World"), Snider was roundly criticized in the newspapers.
+When his average slipped to .277 in 1951, Snider was roundly criticized in the newspapers.
+The Dodgers had lost a 13‑game August lead, and finished second to the Giants after Bobby Thomson's "Shot Heard 'Round the World".
 Snider recalls, "I went to Walter O'Malley and told him I couldn't take the pressure", and, "I told him I'd just as soon be traded.
 I told him I figured I could do the Dodgers no good."
 The trade did not happen.